Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 "Oh!
 I haven’t shown you the sonogram yet, have I?"
 They were so much better than the old days, now.
 She found the movie on her phone and played it back.

-The Singer, apparently, had never encountered the idea before. *"Son* o gram," she said blankly as she watched the scan.
+The Singer, apparently, had never encountered the idea before. "*Son* o gram," she said blankly as she watched the scan.

 "Sono.
 As in, sonic, sound.
 Really, *really* high sound.
 And a special tool for listening to how it moves through me.
 So we know the baby’s developing properly and…well lots of things about him."